The Adaptable Team Leader Open Programme

 More information and registration

-The latest registration date for the May 2025 cohort is 1st May.
-Please ensure you are available to attend all dates highlighted above as attendance is mandatory.
 Fees are also payable in advance of the course starting.
-For any questions or to discuss further, kindly leave your details in the form below and we will get in touch.
+For any questions or to discuss further, please contact us directly or leave your details in the form below and we will get in touch.

 Programme tutors: